alessandro-giusti/alessandro-giusti.github.io/_pages/research_biomedical_image_analysis.md

 limitations of our approach, also briefly describing it is being integrated in the workflow of an IVF laboratory.

-Practical application of these techniques prompted the implementation of a tool for the [[wiki:zstackvis|Visualization of Markers in Microscopy Z-Stacks]].
+Practical application of these techniques prompted the implementation of a tool for the [Visualization of Markers in Microscopy Z-Stacks](research/zstackvis/).

 #### Related Publications
 * A. Giusti, G. Corani, L. Gambardella, C. Magli, L. Gianaroli: “Blastomere Segmentation and 3D Morphology Measurements of Early Embryos from Hoffman Modulation Contrast Image Stacks”.
 Proc of IEEE International Symposium on Biomedical Imaging (ISBI) 2010.